About Ann Roecker

 The Revelation of Emery Audubon

 Emery Audubon’s future is bright.
 She’s been accepted into Holworthy Halls, New America’s most prestigious university.
-She doesn’t mind that Holworthy helped ban the Bible or that they passed laws requiring schools to teach there is no God.
+She doesn’t mind that Holworthy founded the Educational Reform Initiative — an initiative that banned the Bible, revised history books, and passed laws requiring schools to teach there is no God.
+Emery trusts that Holworthy knows what’s best.
+After all, they’ve won awards.
+They’re held in high esteem.

-But everything changes when a fellow student invites Emery to take an illegal class on Revelation, a class that meets in secret in the Histories Department basement.
-There Emery is confronted with truths no one taught her in school, a spiritual war she’s never noticed until now, and the God who reigns and redeems.
+But everything changes when a fellow student, who’s unlike anyone she’s ever met, invites her to take an illegal class on Revelation, a class that meets in secret in the Histories Department basement.
+There Emery’s confronted with truths no one taught her in school, a spiritual battle she’s never noticed until now, and the God who reigns and redeems.

-Emery’s life is shaken even more when her dean discovers she’s taking the class.
+Emery’s life is shaken even more when Holworthy’s Dean of Histories discovers she’s taking the class.
 Will this nationally recognized academic leader ruin her life, which he now is determined to do?
 Or will Emery use unexpected truths from Revelation to reform her school?